Understanding the Corporate Finance Flexible Core Requirement

 Waiver By Credentials

-Students who were finance majors in college may place directly into FNCE 612 by submitting credentials such as a transcript.
+While it is not possible to waive the Corporate Finance requirement in its entirety by submitting credentials, students who were finance majors in college may place directly into FNCE 612 by submitting credentials such as a transcript.
 Note that being a finance major is the only credential that allows one to place into FNCE 612 without taking the Placement Exam.
 Students who were not finance majors but would like to take FNCE 612 will need to pass the Placement Exam to be eligible to register.
+NOTE: If you place into FNCE 612, you must enroll in this course in your first semester.

 IMPORTANT: You must highlight/annotate, on your uploaded transcript, evidence that a Finance major was earned to be considered for waiver by credential.
 Provide any other supporting documentation as you see fit.
 Failure to follow these guidelines will result in your request being declined.